The Pass (2016 film): Reception

 As an independent feature, the film received a limited screening, primarily being shown around the world at film festivals.
 The film had a special screening at London's BFI Flare Film Festival, in correspondence with their celebration of LGBT cinema.

 The Pass holds a 93% approval rating on review aggregator website Rotten Tomatoes, based on 13 reviews, with a weighted average of 7.1/10.
 The film holds a score of 66% on Metacritic.

 Empire gave it three out of five stars and said "Russell Tovey gives a layered, career-best performance in an intense interior drama that never quite shakes its theatrical origins".
 The Guardian gave it four out of five stars and said "Its stage roots show through at times, but this story of homoerotic tension between two youth team players is well made and acted".

 Release

-The film premiered at BFI Flare London LGBT Film Festival on 16 March 2016 and was released in the UK and Ireland on 9 December 2016.
+The film premiered as the opening film of the BFI Flare London LGBT Film Festival on 16 March 2016 at the Odeon Leicester Square.
+It was released in the UK and Ireland on 9 December 2016.
 The film was released on DVD and Amazon and YouTube to stream online in the UK in April 2017.
 The U.S. premiere for the film was on 7 July 2017 at the Outfest Film Festival in Los Angeles.

-In 2018 it was announced that The Orchard had picked up the film for U.S. distribution and will release it on 8 May 2018.
+In 2018 it was announced that The Orchard had picked up the film for U.S. distribution, with the film releasing on 8 May 2018.